The Respiratory System

 Upper Airways

-Main article: upper airway
+Main article: upper airways

 Air passes through the open larynx and through the trachea, which is 10-12 mm in diameter and held in shape by U-shaped cartilage rings.